 Deadvlei lights up in the morning and late afternoon, the sand of the oldest desert in the world, Namibia, is deposited from Kalahari and is full of iron.
 The dunes travel slowly to the Atlantic, but some parts remain clear of the sand and show us the history of the weather.

 Deadvlei Valley is 400km from Namibia’s capital Windhoek.
 There is 300km of gravel.
 Interesting!
 The last 65km of the hamlet of Sesriem, have asphalt, which leads us almost to Deadvlei.
 Lastly, we have 5 km of dirt on the soft desert sand, and without a good all-wheel-drive, we would not go.

 With us, you will be photographing Namibia’s Deadvlei fascinating starry night sky above the region, as well as the trees, which resists weather and resembles some desert monuments.
 At dawn, the morning sun shines upon the great red dunes strewn with sparse, white grass rising above the clay plateau, which is still in the shade.
 The whole area looks like it is painted blue as the sky reflects on the white background.
-A play of sunshine and contrast, create a breathtaking landscape that is ideal for photography.
+A play of sunshine and contrast, create a breathtaking landscape that is ideal for adventure photography.
 Although there is no living world, the beauty of the pan provided by this valley of spirits is worth the long journey because it will remain forever etched in your memory.

 Yet here too, life has found a way to succeed.
 There are bugs, ostriches, and some plants that are adapted to thrive in the morning haze and very rare rainfall.
-This wonder of nature attracts many photographers, as well as tourists, who are willing to take the arduous journey capture the incredible beauty.
+This wonder of nature attracts many travel photographers, as well as tourists, who are willing to take the arduous journey capture the incredible beauty.